 If you haven’t gone insane by now, you probably want to get out of Cancún.
 Most hotels organize day trips to nearby attractions.
 Chichen Itza takes about 2 hours to get to, but it’s worth the drive.
 It was one of the largest cities built by the Mayans and it’s very well preserved.
 You can walk around and see all the structures, but you can’t climb any.
 Someone actually slipped and fell from one of the pyramids.
 Apparently, you can’t count on common sense these days.
 There are stone loops spread around higher sections of the buildings.
-People who managed to throw a ball through one of those won the honor of having their heart cut out and eaten.
-Mayans and their human sacrifice… Chichen Itza was the center of worship of a deity called Kukulcán.
+People who managed to throw a ball through one of those won the honour of having their heart cut out and eaten.
+Mayans and their human sacrifice… Chichen Itza was the centre of worship of a deity called Kukulcán.
 There’s a massive pyramid in the center of the city: El Castillo (Spanish for "the castle"), also known as the Temple of Kukulcan.
 The Mesoamerican step-pyramid is truly amazing.
 Kukulcán is the Mayan version of the feathered serpent god, which is a shared mythology in Mesoamerica.
-Also known as the Vision Serpent, as psychedelic drugs were commonly used by local shamans.
+It’s also known as the Vision Serpent; as local shamans commonly used psychedelic drugs.
 Fascinating how different people see the same things in their drug-induced trips.

 The town of Tulum is another worthwhile day trip you can take from Cancún.
 The name might ring a bell if you’re into the Instagram fitness community.
 Tulum Jungle Gym is this DIY open-air icon.
-They have handmade primitive equipment and weights made from a special kind of wood.
-Very inventive stuff.
-The main landmark here are the ruins of a Mayan coastal city.
+They have handmade primitive equipment and weights made from a special kind of wood: very inventive stuff.
+The main landmarks here are the ruins of a Mayan coastal city.
 El Castillo (the Castle) was the first building the European expeditions saw when they arrived in Mexico.
 I think it makes an even greater impression in modern times.
 Exploring the ruins overlooking the Caribbean on a sunny day is an unforgettable experience.
-Make sure you visit at least one Cenote, they’re all over the Yucatán Peninsula.
+Make sure you visit at least one cenote; they’re all over the Yucatán Peninsula.
 Cenotes are natural sinkholes, where the ground collapsed revealing underground pools of water.
-They were traditionally used for sacrificial purposes by the Mayans.
+The Mayans traditionally used them for sacrificial purposes.
 Don’t be surprised if you find a human skull at the bottom.
 I mean, be surprised, just don’t panic and drown.
 Don’t come on Sundays, it’s when the locals take over the cenotes.